Did you know that electricity causes over 20,000 accidental fires in UK homes every year?

 - Know where the fuse board, RCDs (Residual Current Device) and circuit breakers are located and how to test and operate them

-- Make sure that outdoor electrical appliances such as lawn mowers are protected by an RCD
+- Make sure that outdoor electrical appliances such as lawn mowers are protected by an RCD and are safe to use

 - Pull the cord to remove a plug from the socket, as it can cause damage to the plug, socket or appliance